przemyslawsobol/Palindromes/README.md

 "# Palindromes"
-To check if string is palindrome print(if_palindrome(s)) to see boolean value on the console.
+To check if string is palindrome we have to put it into the console to get the boolean value.